-Climate and Oceans Support Program in the Pacific (COSPPac)
+Climate and Oceans Support Program in the Pacific

 COSPPac aims to enhance the capacity of Pacific Islands to manage and mitigate the impacts of climate variability and tidal events.
 We work with stakeholders in the Islands to build tools that can forecast and report on climate, tides and the ocean.
-And work with them to determine how best to communicate this information to communities, businesses and Governments.
+And we work with them to determine how best to communicate this information to communities, businesses and Governments.

 PARTNER COUNTRIES: